Texas Sues ExxonMobil for Oil, Gas Royalties

-Texas Attorney General John Cornyn filed a civil lawsuit last week against ExxonMobil of stealing millions of dollars in oil and gas revenue from land owned by the state's taxpayers.
+Texas Attorney General John Cornyn filed a civil lawsuit last week against ExxonMobil, accusing it of taking millions of dollars in oil and gas revenue from land owned by the state's taxpayers.
 Cornyn accused the company of defrauding Texas for at least 25 years by "knowingly and wrongfully" producing oil and gas from 50 acres of publicly owned right-of-way property in East Texas.

 The lawsuit, filed in U.S. District Court in Houston, seeks royalty payments plus interest, as well as punitive damages.
 No criminal charges were alleged.
 According to the filing, Texas is owed royalties in an oil field first discovered in 1940.
 In 1974, ExxonMobil obtained permission from the Texas Railroad Commission to operate the field as a single unit, which allowed all of the landowners to share in the proceeds from the oil, gas and other recovered minerals.